Fun Things to do in Connecticut – Part III

 As it turned out, it was mostly rainy and/or unbearably humid all 4 days we were there (I’m thinking even Connecticut had better weather (smile).
 So our dining choices were utmost on our mind…

-Delicious Grilled Chicken Caesar Wrap with golden fries at Oceans & Ale Seafood Restaurant
+Yummy Grilled Chicken Caesar Wrap and Golden Fries at Ocean and Ale Restaurant

-Cocktails and Apps in the bar area at Opus 9 Steakhouse
+Cocktails and apps in the bar area of Opus 9 Steakhouse

 Historic Colonial Williamsburg